jrkreiger/helpful-reviews/README.md

 You can read my blog post about the project at this link: http://jrkreiger.net/uncategorized/predicting-helpfulness-product-reviews/.

-View a video of my non-technical presentation here: LINK.
+View a video of my non-technical presentation here: [https://youtu.be/s16PIgC3iXk](https://youtu.be/s16PIgC3iXk).

 ## Authorship